PJ-568/font-cengluan/README.en.md

 - If all characters are displayed with a width of two units: all half-width characters occupy two columns, but visually only have a width of one unit, resulting in [large gaps between half-width characters](assets/display_old.png).

-Given the high difficulty of finding or designing "tall and narrow half-width monospace Chinese fonts" or "compatible full-width English letter fonts", font-xibo maps all English letters, Arabic numerals, ASCII punctuation, and other characters to full-width characters in the UTF-8 high range.
+Given the high difficulty of finding or designing "tall and narrow half-width monospace Chinese fonts" or "compatible full-width English letter fonts", font-cengluan maps all English letters, Arabic numerals, ASCII punctuation, and other characters to full-width characters in the UTF-8 high range.
-Although each Chinese character is still separated by a [thirty-second character](#thirty-second-character), font-xibo achieves a relatively balanced visual appearance overall.
+Although each Chinese character is still separated by a [thirty-second character](#thirty-second-character), font-cengluan achieves a relatively balanced visual appearance overall.

 ### Thirty-second Character